belozierov/SwiftCoroutine/README.md

     //create UIImage from data or throw the error guard let image = UIImage(data: data) else { throw URLError(.cannotParseResponse) }

-    //perform task on global queue and await the result without blocking the thread let thumbnail = try TaskScheduler.global.await { image.makeThumbnail() }
+    //execute heavy task on global queue and await the result without blocking the thread let thumbnail = try TaskScheduler.global.await { image.makeThumbnail() }

     //coroutine is performed on the main thread, that's why we can set the image in UIImageView